-The L2 invariant mass distribution shown in Fig. 6 is peaked at $\approx 8 \text{ GeV}/c^2$ due to the cluster energy requirements.
-The vertical lines depict the lower and upper thresholds at 6 and 15 GeV/c^2 .
+thresholds at 6 and 15 $\text{GeV}/c^2$ .
 The histogram shows the simulated $\Upsilon(1S)$ before any trigger cuts (solid) and after passing all the previous thresholds (dashed).
-The trigger preferentially rejects lower L2-mass Υ events, because these can happen when the energy clusters measured in the calorimeter are lower than their average, and these clusters are preferentially rejected by the algorithm.
-From these simulations we estimate the Υ mass resolution of the L2 trigger to be $849 \pm 8 \text{ MeV}/c^2$.
+The trigger preferentially rejects lower L2-mass $\Upsilon$ events, because these can happen when the energy clusters measured in the calorimeter are lower than their average, and these clusters are preferentially rejected by the algorithm.
+From these simulations we estimate the $\Upsilon$ mass resolution of the L2 trigger to be $849 \pm 8 \text{ MeV}/c^2$ .
 It is dominated by the BEMC energy resolution and by the straight-line approximation used to calculate the opening angle in the L2 trigger algorithm.
 This is about an order of magnitude larger than the offline mass resolution, where the electron trajectories and momenta are obtained from tracking.
-Since all the Υ 's that reach this stage are contained within the invariant-mass limits, this invariant mass cut serves mainly to reject background.
+Since all the $\Upsilon$ 's that reach this stage are contained within the invariant-mass limits, this invariant mass cut serves mainly to reject background.